tekkamanendless/gcfstructuredlogformatter/README.md

 This provides a logrus formatter to output logs in the ["structured logging"](https://cloud.google.com/logging/docs/structured-logging) format that Google Cloud Functions supports.
 As such, this does not require any special configuration, nor does it make network requests to write logs.

+From what I can tell, the format is the same as the Cloud Run ["special fields"](https://cloud.google.com/logging/docs/agent/configuration#special-fields).

 ## Usage
 This example shows how to set up logrus for Google Cloud Functions.
 If the function is running locally (for development, etc.), then it will not use the hook.